The Betrayal of America

 The Betrayal of America is a book by Vincent Bugliosi (Thunder's Mouth Press, 2001, ISBN 1-56025-355-X) which is largely based on an article he wrote for The Nation entitled "None Dare Call It Treason", which argues that the US Supreme Court's December 12, 2000, 5–4 decision in Bush v.
-Gore unlawfully handed the 2000 U.S. presidential election to George W. Bush.
+Gore unlawfully handed the 2000 US presidential election to George W. Bush.
 Bugliosi declares that the decision damaged both the US Constitution and democracy in general.
 He accuses the five majority judges of moral culpability by endangering Americans' constitutional freedoms.